EvanWY/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?
 ![alt text][vis]
-The neural network mainly used edges to make classifications.
+The neural network mainly used edges and details within the traffic sign to make classifications.